 It’s also important to consider the hinge construction on your new sunglasses.
 Namely, if they are rigid or offer a flex fit.
 Flexible hinges allow the hinge to overextend, which may give a more comfortable fit for a wider face or over a long period.

-Buy your best sun catcher eclipse glasses.
+Buy your best sun catcher eclipse glasses to make your standard at a high level.
 Flex fit hinges also tend to be more durable and are more able to withstand impacts.
 If you don’t intend to wear your glasses during sports or moderate recreation, you may find that rigid hinges suit you just fine.

 No pair of sunglasses is worth it if they don’t offer you the comfort and coverage you need.
 Because we all have a unique head and face shape and size and specific desires, this largely depends on you.